-Publishers had submitted a record number of books for the German Book Prize this year.
+Publishers had submitted a record number of books this year.
 Twenty of the 206 novels reviewed by the jury made it onto the longlist.
 Among them were big names like Robert Seethaler and Frank Witzel; Leif Randt had also attracted a lot of attention with his zeitgeist novel, Allegro Pastell.
 Yet none of the literary stars made it onto the shortlist of six titles.

 Instead, the bold selection includes historical and fantasy novels, an epic and two first-person novels exploring the gloomy abyss of identity.